olehhavrylyuk/recnice/recnice-openid-connect.md

 ---
-title: 'Tutorial: Configure Templafy OpenID Connect for automatic user provisioning with Azure Active Directory | Microsoft Docs'
+title: 'Tutorial: Configure Recnice for automatic user provisioning with Azure Active Directory | Microsoft Docs'
-description: Learn how to configure Azure Active Directory to automatically provision and de-provision user accounts to Templafy OpenID Connect.
+description: Learn how to configure Azure Active Directory to automatically provision and de-provision user accounts to Recnice.
 services: active-directory
-author: twimmers
+author: olehhavrylyuk
-writer: twimmers
+writer: olehhavrylyuk
-manager: CelesteDG
+manager: olehhavrylyuk
-ms.assetid: 8cbb387a-e3fb-4588-bb87-bf4f88144361
+ms.assetid: 7174855a-406e-47ac-b828-5558773b570f
 ms.service: active-directory
 ms.subservice: saas-app-tutorial
 ms.workload: identity
 ms.topic: tutorial
-ms.date: 11/21/2022
+ms.date: 01/18/2023
-ms.author: thwimmer
+ms.author: olehhavrylyuk
 ---

-# Tutorial: Configure Templafy OpenID Connect for automatic user provisioning
+# Tutorial: Configure Recnice for automatic user provisioning

-The objective of this tutorial is to demonstrate the steps to be performed in Templafy OpenID Connect and Azure Active Directory (Azure AD) to configure Azure AD to automatically provision and de-provision users and/or groups to Templafy OpenID Connect.
+The objective of this tutorial is to demonstrate the steps to be performed in Recnice and Azure Active Directory (Azure AD) to configure Azure AD to automatically provision and de-provision users and/or groups to Recnice.

 > [!NOTE]
 > This tutorial describes a connector built on top of the Azure AD User Provisioning Service.
 For important details on what this service does, how it works, and frequently asked questions, see [Automate user provisioning and deprovisioning to SaaS applications with Azure Active Directory](../app-provisioning/user-provisioning.md).